oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_daal4py_GettingStarted/README.md

 ## Run the `Intel® Python Daal4py Getting Started` Sample

-You can run the sample code in a Jupyter Notebook or as a Python script locally or in Intel® DevCloud.
+You can run the sample code in a Jupyter Notebook or as a Python script locally.

-### In Jupyter Notebook
+### Run the Jupyter Notebook

 1. Activate the conda environment.
    ```